Nicolás Álvarez (footballer)

-Nicolás Ariel Álvarez (born 22 January 1990) is an Argentine professional footballer who plays as a right-back for Defensores de Belgrano.
+Nicolás Ariel Álvarez (born 22 January 1990) is an Argentine professional footballer who plays as a right-back for Colegiales.

 Career

 Estudiantes of Primera B Metropolitana became Álvarez's first senior club in 2012, making his debut on 17 September in a goalless draw with Villa Dálmine.
 In his sixty-third appearance for the club, in 2014, Álvarez scored his first goal in a 3–1 win over Almirante Brown.
 In total, he scored two goals in one hundred and one appearances in three years with Estudiantes.
 In June 2015, Álvarez joined Primera B Nacional team Villa Dálmine.
 Thirty-eight appearances and two goals followed in two seasons.
 On 24 July 2016, Argentine Primera División side Olimpo signed Álvarez.
 He made a total of four appearances for Olimpo during 2016–17.

 In August 2017, Álvarez agreed to sign for Los Andes in Primera B Nacional.
 His debut arrived during a 0–0 draw versus Deportivo Morón on 15 September.
 In total, Álvarez made eighteen appearances for Los Andes.
 On 5 June 2018, Álvarez joined Chacarita Juniors.